-A Reset is performed by forcing TMS HIGH ( $V{DD}$ ) for five rising edges of TCK.
-This Reset does not affect the operation of the SRAM and is performed when the SRAM is operating.
-At power up, the TAP is reset internally to ensure that TDO comes up in a high Z state.
+A Reset is performed by forcing TMS high (V{DD}) for five rising edges of TCK.
+This Reset does not affect the operation of the SRAM and can be performed while the SRAM is operating.
+At power up, the TAP is reset internally to ensure that TDO comes up in a High Z state.